VertNet/toolkit/README - MigratorPrepSteps.txt

 27) Make any adjustments needed to populate the SimpleDwC table as completely as possible by editing queries and turning them on or off in the macro "Do DwC2 migration".
 28) Run the collection-level script (e.g., "DwC2migration-Aves.bat") again.
 29) Iterate through steps 26 through 28 until the data are complete.
-30) Open the database .\source\VertNetVocabulariesManager.mdb and run the macro "Check Vocabularies".
+30) Open the database .\source\VertNetVocabulariesManager.mdb and run the macro "Unchecked Local Vocabs".
 This will open windows showing new terms that haven't been resolved yet in the vocabulary manager.
 31) Edit the open vocabularies to map to standard versions of the terms.
 Some of these may be deferred, such as preparations and lifestage, which are incredibly diverse.
-Try especially to resolve Classifications and Geography (USA for sure).
+Try especially to resolve Classifications and Geography (US, MX, CA for sure).
-32) Run the script "1a - RunMigrators.bat" to make a copy of the SimpleDwC table with vocabulary lookups included.
+32) Run the script "1a - RunMigrators.bat" again to make a copy of the SimpleDwC table with vocabulary lookups included.
-33) Run the script "1b - RunAggregators.bat" to make a final migration data set, error reports, and data quality assessments.
+33) Run the script "1b - RunAggregators.bat" after all distinct collections have been finished up to this step to make a final migration data set.
-34) Compare the counts on output to SimpleDwCForVertNet.csv with the expecte number from the processed collection SimpleDwC tables.
+34) Compare the counts on output to SimpleDwCForVertNet.csv with the expected number from the processed collection SimpleDwC tables.
 Resolve any discrepencies.
-35) Copy the error report files called "Report -*" in the source file to the appropriate Dropbox folder of the data publisher.
+35) Archive the error report files (called "Report -*" in the reports folder) to the appropriate Dropbox folder of the data publisher.
 Alert the publisher about these reports so they can improve their data at the source, if desired.
 36) Zip and the copy the SimpleDwCForVertNet.csv file to Dropbox for review by the data publisher.
 37) Upload the file SimpleDwCForVertNet.zip to the resource on the IPT when it is authorized by the data publisher.